Kasper Schmeichel: Youth-team career

 Schmeichel started playing organised football in Portugal in 2000, while his father was part of Sporting CP.
 He played one season in the Estoril youth academy, in which he managed to win a championship.
 Commenting on his early footballing years, Schmeichel remarked: "Before [Estoril], it wasn't that serious.
 I have to admit that when I was very small, football did not interest me that much.
 It was mostly in short periods that it was fun, and then I had enough.
-So it only started to take shape when I was 12-13 years old".
+So it only started to take shape when I was 12–13 years old".

 In 2001, Schmeichel moved to Denmark where he attended Oure Efterskole, an efterskole or voluntary independent residential school for young people finishing their primary education.
 Schmeichel said in an interview with Euroman in 2014: "At Oure, I was part of an environment and met a coach who made me want to develop even more as a goalkeeper".
 Schmeichel, at the time, was described as hard-working and dedicated by coach Bo Pedersen.
-While enrolled at Oure, Schmeichel trialled with Brøndby IF, but would instead move to Manchester City after another successful trial.
+While enrolled at Oure, Schmeichel trialled with Brøndby, but would instead move to Manchester City after another successful trial.